Breaking Down the Smollet Case - December 10th, Hour 2

 Let me ask you a question.

-Uh yeah, and yank you right off the stage.
+I'd yank you right off the stage.

-And I'd say we need to get a screening done.
+And I'd say, we need to get a screening done.

 Like something is wrong.

-Like he's not, he's not the same guy.
+Like he's not the same guy.

 He's not there.

-You think he can take a cognitive test like Trump did, and Trump Ace 30 out of 30.
+You think he can take a cognitive test like Trump did and Trump ace 30 out of 30?

 Have you looked at that test?

-You have how many master's degrees?
+You have how many masters degrees?

-I'm telling you, the one thing that people cannot take away from Trump, and that this is something that is different from that makes him different from everyone else.
+I'm telling you, the one thing that people cannot take away from Trump and that this is something that is different from, that makes him different from everyone else.

 The man was a quintessential, exceptional businessman.